meilisearch/documentation/learn/advanced/filtering_and_faceted_search.md

 <CodeSamples id="filtering_guide_1" />

 You can also combine multiple conditions.
-For instance, you can limit your search so it only includes `Batman` movies directed by either `Tim Burton` or `Christopher Nolan`:
+For example, you can limit your search so it only includes `Batman` movies directed by either `Tim Burton` or `Christopher Nolan`:

 <CodeSamples id="filtering_guide_2" />